-- B) Voting Membership:

 - 1) One (1) A.S.
 Press Secretary (Chair)

 - 2) One (1) Internal Vice-Chair

-- 3) One (1) External Vice-Chair

-- 4) Two (2) Legislative Council Representatives
+- 3) One (1) External Vice-Chair4) Two (2) Legislative Council Representatives

 - 5) Four (4) Students At Large

 - 6) Any student who attends two (2) consecutive meetings

-- C) Non-Voting Membership:

 - 1) A.S.
 Executive Officers

 - 2) A.S.
 Executive Director

 - 3) A.S.
-Accountability Director
+Attorney General

+- 4) A.S.
+Controller(s)

-- D) Duties and Responsibilities of the Chair:
+D) Duties and Responsibilities of the Chair:

-- 1) Hold regularly scheduled meetings.

-- 2) Hold a minimum of three (3) regularly scheduled office hours per week.

-- 3) Attend at least five (5) Legislative Council meetings.

-- 4) Keep the Media Relations Committee abreast of A.S. activities.

-- 5) Coordinate the distribution of A.S. press releases to the relevant campus and community organizations and/or media sources pertaining to issues concerning the student body. - 6) Act as the contact person for any outside media source seeking to communicate with any A.S. entity or representative. - 7) Maintain a weekly "A.S.
-It Is" column in the Daily Nexus. - E) Duties and Responsibilities of the Internal Vice-Chair: - 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between Media Relations and all A.S.
+- 1) Hold regularly scheduled meetings. - 2) Hold a minimum of three (3) regularly scheduled office hours per week. - 3) Attend at least five (5) Legislative Council meetings. - 4) Keep the Media Relations Committee abreast of A.S. activities. - 5) Coordinate the distribution of A.S. press releases to the relevant campus and community organizations and/or media sources pertaining to issues concerning the student body. - 6) Act as the contact person for any outside media source seeking to communicate with any A.S. entity or representative. - 7) Maintain a weekly "A.S.
+It Is" column in the Daily Nexus.

+E) Duties and Responsibilities of the Internal Vice-Chair:

+- 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between Media Relations and all A.S.
 Boards, Committees and Commissions. - 3) Coordinate advertisement and publicity for all A.S.
-Boards, Committees and Commissions, including but not limited to flyers, posters, and articles. - F) Duties and Responsibilities of the External Vice-Chair: - 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between A.S.
+Boards, Committees and Commissions, including but not limited to flyers, posters, and articles.

+F) Duties and Responsibilities of the External Vice-Chair:

+1) Hold a minimum of two (2) regularly scheduled office hours per week.

+- 2) Act as the liaison between A.S.
 Media Relations, UCSB faculty, staff and the greater student body as whole; including but not limited to all campus clubs and organizations. - 3) Assist the chair with the coordination and distribution of A.S. press releases and with all media sources seeking to communicate with A.S. entities.